jbisits/jbisits.github.io/README.md

+# My personal webstie

+I made this website using the template provided by minimal mistakes.
+Very easy to use and would highly recommend it to anyone looking for a simple but effective website template!

-# Minimal Mistakes remote theme starter
+## Minimal Mistakes remote theme starter

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).